 The KNWU organized for the first time: "training courses for executives" and the course "Youth BMX Leader" in 1983.

 The number of license holders in Holland kept growing to 4581.
 KNWU - BMX income in 1983 was h.fl.
 224.550,= and the expenses of the BMX department were h.fl.
 114.400,=.
 Not bad for a non-profit organization.

 November 19th.
 A fairwell diner was organized for Gerrit Does and his wife (Rest.
 De Eenhoorn at Woerden).

 All KNWU-BMX committee members were present and a special remembrance plate was presented to Gerrit.
-GD hasintroduced out BMX sport in Holland andpromoting it up till this day.
-Since the foundation was layed down, solid and functional since the KNWU got involved and they had the means and workpower to develop BMX further more, he decided to withdraw from the BMX Committee and the Board.
+GD has introduced the BMX sport in Holland and has been promoting BMX up till this day.
+Since the foundation (SFN) was layed down, solid and functional since the KNWU got involved and they had the means and workpower to develop BMX further more, he decided to withdraw from the BMX Committee and the KNWU Board.
 In the years to come Gerrit would concentrate on promoting the sport throught TV with the help of a National broadcasting company called AVRO ánd started organising the so called E.C.C.
-(European Challenge Cup) events.
+(European Challenge Cup) events at the Slagharen BMX Stadion.
 His main interest was now with the riders and clubs in Holland.
-Thet text on the tile says: "The realization of an ideal/dreamcame true".
+Thet text on the tile says: "The realization of an ideal / dream came true".

 November 26/27th.
 At this date the first "I.BMX.F." competition congress of European affiliated BMX organizations took place.